How to Practice Self Love and Why it Matters

 Negative Self Talk

-Don’t be hard on yourself once you discover this internal world if you didn’t realise it before.
-Growing in self love and self acceptance takes time.
+Don’t be hard on yourself once you discover this internal world if you didn’t realize it before.
+Growing in self-love and self-acceptance takes time.
 It’s a process that doesn’t happen overnight.
 If you’ve been hating on yourself for years, then give yourself a break and be kind to yourself.
 By being more aware and taking small steps towards a more positive you, things will change and shift over time.

 Practice noticing your thoughts daily – write some in a journal when you become aware of them.
 It’s important not to keep feeding into those thoughts, simply notice it, record it, then keep doing what you were doing.
 See how many times you might notice any negativity.